Aliases for TFAP2B Gene

 GeneCards Summary for TFAP2B Gene

 TFAP2B (Transcription Factor AP-2 Beta (Activating Enhancer Binding Protein 2 Beta)) is a Protein Coding gene.
-Diseases associated with TFAP2B include char syndrome and skeletal muscle neoplasm.
+Diseases associated with TFAP2B include char syndrome and patent ductus arteriosus.
 Among its related pathways are Neural Crest Differentiation and Glucose / Energy Metabolism.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is TFAP2E.

 UniProtKB/Swiss-Prot for TFAP2B Gene